 How Do Insurance Companies Determine Fault?

-It is the duty of the insurers that insured the drivers who were involved in the accidents to determine fault.
+It is the duty of the insurers that insure the drivers who were involved in the accidents to determine fault.
 They apportion each party a certain percentage of fault based on the drivers’ conduct.
-The adjuster dealing the case bases the amount of fault on the circumstances surrounding the auto crash.
+The adjuster dealing with the case bases the amount of fault on the circumstances surrounding the auto crash.

 Experiencing an accident can be a devastating situation but it is not the end of the world for you!
 We don’t wish that you would be involved in a car accident, however, with the salient points above specially tailored to help you ease tension and guide you through the process on how to make a car insurance claim after an accident, we hope that car making insurance claims after an accident would not seem as cumbersome as it would have been, save for this article.